greenbone/openvas-scanner/README.md

 machine with a readily available setup.
 Information regarding the virtual machine is available at <https://www.greenbone.net/en/testnow>.

+## Rust Implementation

+This repository also consists of a [rust project](rust/README.md) aiming to replace the current scanner stack (openvas-scanner, ospd-openvas, notus-scanner).
+It simplifies the use of the scanner and centralizes everything needed for scanning.
+Currently it uses the openvas-scanner as scan engine.

 ## Docker, [Greenbone Community Containers](https://greenbone.github.io/docs/latest/22.4/container/)

 If you want to use the docker files provided in this repository you can pull them